My Account

 Social content on intimacy from the Gottman Institute

-New to the Gottman Method?
-The Marriage Minute is a twice-a-week check in from The Gottman Institute with key principles that will improve your relationship in 60 seconds or less.
-More than 50 years of research with thousands of couples proves a simple fact: small things often can create big changes over time.
-Got a minute?
-Sign up below.
+The Marriage Minute is an email newsletter from The Gottman Institute that can improve your relationship with a digestible, bi-weekly dose of helpful tips and tricks.
+Over 50 years of research with thousands of couples has proven a simple fact: small things often can create big changes over time.

 Kimberly Panganiban is a Licensed Marriage & Family Therapist with a private practice in San Diego, CA. She is a Certified Gottman Therapist, Trainer, and Consultant.
 Her practice focuses on premarital couples, newlyweds, long-term relationships, affairs/betrayals, sexual dissatisfaction, and the transition to parenthood.
 Visit her website.